Home » Uncategorized

 Q: What is the process for accessing and taking the placement exams?

 A: There is an individual placement exam for each of the BIOL modules.
 Thus, you can choose to take a total of four exams, one for each of the BIOL modules.
-The exams open on July 1st, 2022 @ 9 AM, and close on July 29th, 2022 @ 5 PM.
+The exams open on July 1st, 2023 @ 9 AM, and close on July 29th, 2023 @ 5 PM.
 These exams are NOT in-person and are only available via a website (called Canvas) titled BIOL Placement Exams.
 You must join the BIOL Placement Exam Canvas site in order to access the exams.
 Otherwise, you will get an error message that the exams are locked.
+Use the self-enroll link in order to access the exams, otherwise your access will be denied: https://yale.instructure.com/enroll/T6W3D3

 Once you have successfully joined the Canvas site, under the Quizzes tab on the left-side of the Canvas webpage, you will be able to locate an individual exam for each of the BIOL modules (BIOL 101, BIOL 102, BIOL 103, and BIOL 104).
 Each individual module’s exam must be completed in one sitting (they are each timed exams); however, it is not required that you complete all four exams in one sitting.
 You have (almost) the entire month of July, after all.
 The exams also do not need to be taken in order.